Homesick — Having trouble adjusting to college life

 There are probably some ways to bring more of "home" into your college experience.
 Here are a few ideas:

-- Next time you're back in your old neighborhood, take some pictures of your old hangouts, home, pets, family, and friends.
+- Next time you're back in your old neighborhood, take some pictures of your favorite spots, home, pets, family, and friends.
 If you can't make it all the way there, ask the people you've left behind to send some.
 Post them around your room and be sure to share them with as many visitors as you can!
 This is also a great way to get to know people and let them get to know you.
 Talking about home and the things you miss might even allow you to hear about other people's worries when they are otherwise trying to act so "together."

 - Invite a friend or family member from home to visit you at school.
 This may motivate you to focus on the things about college that you're excited about and eager to share.
 Also, then you and your college acquaintances will know someone in common!